 Additionally, filterless chimneys may not be as effective at removing smoke and fumes compared to baffle filter chimneys, potentially leading to unpleasant odors in your kitchen.
 In summary, filterless chimneys are an excellent option for those who prefer easy maintenance and affordability.

-However, it’s important to consider the potential safety concerns and reduced effectiveness in removing smoke and fumes when deciding whether a filterless chimney is a right choice for your kitchen.
+However, it’s important to consider the potential safety concerns and reduced effectiveness in removing smoke and fumes when deciding whether a filterless chimney is the right choice for your kitchen.